Kevin Hogan (politician): Career

-Hogan has served on Lismore City Council’s Wastewater Advisory Committee, was vice-president of his local state primary school Parents & Citizens Committee, and has coached junior sporting teams.

 On 26 March 2018, the House of Representatives elected Hogan as Deputy Speaker.

 Following Peter Dutton's unsuccessful attempt to oust Malcolm Turnbull as leader of the Liberal Party and Prime Minister, Hogan announced that he would move to the crossbench if the Liberals called for another spill before the next election.
-He made good on his promise on 24 August, when Turnbull resigned the leadership rather than face a second spill, which resulted in Scott Morrison becoming Prime Minister.
+He made good on his promise on 24 August, when Turnbull resigned the leadership rather than face a second spill, which resulted in Scott Morrison becoming prime minister.
 Hogan called himself an "Independent National"; while he sat on the crossbench, he continued to support the Coalition on confidence and supply matters, and remained in the National party room.
 Nationals leader and Deputy Prime Minister Michael McCormack said that Hogan remained a member of the Nationals in good standing.
-McCormack also stated that Hogan would have the Nationals' full support if he sought reelection as a National at the next federal election.
+McCormack also stated that Hogan would have the Nationals' full support if he sought re-election as a National at the next federal election.

-With Hogan's move to the crossbench and Turnbull's subsequent retirement from politics, the Coalition was reduced to a minority government with 74 out of 150 seats.
-The Coalition remained in minority government after the ensuing by-election saw Wentworth taken by independent Kerryn Phelps.
-As a result, the Coalition needed the votes of Hogan and the five crossbenchers to remain in office.

-Hogan sought reelection as a National in 2019, and was reelected with a healthy swing of seven percent, enough to technically make Page a safe National seat.
-In a statement published on his own website on 21 May 2019, Hogan announced that he was returning to the Coalition benches, saying that he was satisfied that rule changes in the Liberal Party to discourage challenges to sitting Prime Ministers would end the instability that had caused him to withdraw from the Coalition in protest, and that the recent election results showed that the public wanted a Coalition government.
+Hogan sought re-election as a National in 2019, and was re-elected with a healthy swing of seven percent, enough to technically make Page a safe National seat.
+In a statement published on his own website on 21 May 2019, Hogan announced that he was returning to the Coalition benches, saying that he was satisfied that rule changes in the Liberal Party to discourage challenges to sitting prime ministers would end the instability that had caused him to withdraw from the Coalition in protest, and that the recent election results showed that the public wanted a Coalition government.

 In February 2020, Hogan was promoted to the Morrison Ministry as the Assistant Minister to the Deputy Prime Minister.

-Llew O'Brien was elected to replace him as the Deputy Speaker of the House on 10 February 2020.
+In the 2022 election, Hogan was returned for a fourth term.
+Despite the swing against the Coalition, Hogan had a 1.3% swing to him winning the seat of Page with a 10.7% margin.
+This was the first time Page was held by a member of the Opposition since 1987.

+Hogan was appointed Shadow Minister for Trade and Tourism and Deputy Manager of Opposition Business in June 2022.

+Hogan was re-elected in 2025 with a margin of 9.3% and was elected Deputy Leader of the Nationals Party at the party's 2025 post-election leadership spill.